 Short course Negotiation in Humanitarian Crises

-- Identify one’s personal style as negotiator
+- Discover your personal style as negotiator and its consequences.

 Prof. Karl BLANCHET, Geneva Centre of Humanitarian Studies, a joint Centre of the University of Geneva and the Graduate Institute of International and Development Studies (IHEID), Geneva